 You’re also going to have to remember that many fences serve purposes beyond just keeping your dog safe.
 If you’re building to keep a garden safe, for example, you’ll need to be just as careful about your plants as you might be about your dogs.
 Fortunately, there are ways to build your fences that can do a good job of protecting both.

 Perhaps the biggest focus you’ll need to keep when building your fence is on containing your pet.
 Take some time to look at your installation and figure out if your dog is going to be able to get over the top if he or she gets really motivated.
 Some dog owners stay away from chain links for just this reason, as the fear of a dog climbing over is much less absurd if you know that your dog can get his or her paws in the spaces between links.

 At the same time, you should make sure that you are able to contain your dog when he or she decides to go low.
-Fence guards are a very popular choice among those who own digging breeds, as these barriers can keep your pet from getting under your fence and deter them from further digging.
-If you have a breed that loves to dig, this kind of feature is honestly more than just an option – it’s a must-have.
+Fence guards are a very popular choice among those who own digging breeds, as these barriers can keep your dog from digging under your fence and running off from the yard.
+If you’re constant left wondering why your dog is digging holes, this kind of feature is honestly more than just an option – it’s a must-have.

 You should also take a hard look at your gates when you’re building any type of fence, as these gates have to both be easy enough to use that you can get in and out but sturdy enough that they don’t count as a weak point when keeping your dog penned in.
 Make sure to get a gate that locks up high and that can’t be easily manipulated with a snout if you want to keep your dog safe.